Hounder23/LIGHTHOUSE-p1/cleaning_data.md

 What issues will you address by cleaning the data?

 --While importing the dataset, I've already briefly explored the data to be able to choose accurate datatypes(Though some of my choices might have been inaccurate)

---I'm going to remove any duplicate data I find through my queries

 --I'm torn on whether or not to delete entries tied to empty/irrelevent data